 - Press the Windows Key + R, type "appwiz.cpl" and then press Enter.

-- Locate the Microsoft Visual C++ programs in the list.
+- Locate the Microsoft Visual C++ programs on the list.

 - Select each entry and then click Uninstall.

-- Download a fresh copy of Microsoft Visual C++ Runtime from this page and then install it.
+- Download a fresh copy of Microsoft Visual C++ from this page and then install it.